What is involved in applying for the Royce Fellowship?

 When should I apply for research and fellowships opportunities?

-The Royce deadline is in mid-February.
+The 2016 Royce deadline is in February 19th.
 We encourage you to begin the application process in the fall by attending information sessions or meeting with the Director.

 What are my chances of becoming a Royce Fellow?
 How competitive is it?